Why blocking IP addresses won't protect your ads from click fraud

 Our click fraud prevention strategy can be broken down into the following four steps:

 1. The ad keywords targeted by click fraud gangs aren't random.
 For example, the reason the bot searches for "lawyer miami" on the criminal's website is because ads for lawyers in Miami have a high cost per click (CPC), which maximises the criminal's earnings.
 Polygraph analyses your ad keywords and warns you if any of them are being targeted by click fraud gangs.
-You then simply remove those keywords from your ad campaigns to avoid being targeted.
+You then simply use your negative keywords list to block the bots' search terms from triggering your ads.

-2. We keep track of the criminal websites doing click fraud, so you simply add these websites to your placement exclusions list at your ad network, preventing the websites from being able to display or click on your ads.
+2. We keep track of the criminal websites doing click fraud, so you can add those websites to your placement exclusions list at your ad network, preventing the websites from being able to display or click on your ads.
 This tactic alone eliminates most click fraud.

 3. It's possible to get refunds from the ad networks if you supply them with the details of every fake click.
 Polygraph makes this easy.
 Our articles How to get click fraud refunds from Google Ads? and How to get click fraud refunds from Microsoft Ads (Bing Ads)? guide you through the refund process.